davidtwco/rfcs/text/0000-build-std/5-standard-library-dependencies.md

 Crates without an explicit dependency on the standard library now have a implicit dependency ([?][rationale-no-migration]) on `std`, `alloc` and `core`.
-Any explicit `builtin` dependency present in the manifest will disable the implicit dependencies.
+Any explicit `builtin` dependency present in any dependency table will disable the implicit dependencies.

 > [!NOTE]
 >